 “Reducing global warming to 1.5 degrees requires rapid, far-reaching and unprecedented changes in all areas of society,” says a report released two months before the climate summit in Katowice.

-“The published report confirms the IPCC’s 2014 conclusion that keeping the global warming below two degrees Celsius over the pre-industrial time means a radical worldwide reduction in greenhouse gas emissions before 2030.
+“Report confirms the IPCC’s 2014 conclusion that keeping the global warming below two degrees Celsius over the pre-industrial time means a radical worldwide reduction in greenhouse gas emissions before 2030.
 According to the current report, a sustained increase in below- net zero by the middle of the century, “Radim Tolasz of the Czech Hydrometeorological Institute said.

 “Part of the Paris Accord, signed in 2015, is the national emission reduction commitment that has not yet been achieved.
-The theoretical optimism of the current IPCC report that can keep the global temperature rise at 1.5 ° C does not personally share, “adds Tolasz.
+The general optimism of the current IPCC report that can keep the global temperature rise at 1.5 ° C does not personally share, “adds Tolasz.

 What scenario is real?

 This would run counter to the objectives of the Paris Climate Agreement, in which more than 180 countries are committed to keeping global warming “well below” two degrees.
-What really means “far below” turnover, the agreement does not specify, says the Financial Times.
+What means “far below” turnover, the agreement does not specify, says the Financial Times.
 As much as possible, the average global temperature would grow by only 1.5 degrees compared to pre-industrial times.

 “It depends on every little warming.
 Warming up 1.5 degrees or higher increases the risk associated with long-lasting or irreversible changes, “said Hans-Otto Pörtner, co-chair of the IPCC Working Group on Climate Change Impacts.